A-Ethan/docs-huncloud-cn/kubernetes/taints_tolerations.md

 with `NoExecute` effect.
 If the fault condition returns to normal the kubelet or node controller can remove the relevant taint(s).

-{{< note >}}
+> The control plane limits the rate of adding node new taints to nodes.
+This rate limiting
-The control plane limits the rate of adding node new taints to nodes.
-This rate limiting manages the number of evictions that are triggered when many nodes become unreachable at once (for example: if there is a network disruption).
+> manages the number of evictions that are triggered when many nodes become unreachable at
-{{< /note >}}
+> once (for example: if there is a network disruption).

 You can specify `tolerationSeconds` for a Pod to define how long that Pod stays bound to a failing or unresponsive Node.